markAPIado/chitchaty/README.md

    ```bash
 	heroku git:remote -a chitchaty
    ```
- 7. Add the following environment variables to the heroku dashboard.
+ 7. Add the following environment variables to the heroku dashboard.Got to your app(chitchatty) > settings > Config Vars.
    ```bash
 	MONGO_PROD_URI
 	OPENAI_API_KEY